Santuario della Consolata

-The Santuario della Madonna Consolata is a Marian sanctuary and minor basilica in central Turin, Piedmont, Italy.
-Colloquially, the sanctuary is known as La Consolata.
-It is located on the intersection of Via Consolata and Via Carlo Ignazio Giulio.
-The shrine is dedicated to the Blessed Virgin Mary under the title of Our Lady of Consolation.
+The Basilica della Madonna Consolata (English: The Sanctuary of Our Lady of Consolation) is a Roman Catholic minor basilica and Marian shrine in central Turin, Piedmont, Italy.
+Located on the intersection of Via Consolata and Via Carlo Ignazio Giulio, the shrine is dedicated to the Blessed Virgin Mary under the title of Our Lady of Consolation.

 Pope Pius X granted a pontifical coronation towards the venerated icon of Madonna della Consolata on 18 June 1904.
-The same pontiff raised the shrine to the status of minor basilica by Papal decree on 7 April 1906.
+The same pontiff raised the shrine to the status of minor basilica by Pontifical Decree on 7 April 1906.

 History

 The Benedictine Order were the first monastic order to settle in this location.
 A church at the site, probably dedicated to the Blessed Virgin Mary, stood adjacent to the ancient Roman walls of the city.
 It is held that in the 5th century, Bishop Maximus erected a church dedicated to Saint Andrew with a small chapel to the Virgin with an icon.
 The icon, however, became the object of great veneration.

 In 929 AD, Adalbert I of Ivrea ordered the construction of a monastery and endowed it with some territories.
 The Romanesque bell tower dates to about this time, and was built next to the foundation of one of the corner turrets of the old Roman fort which later became Turin.